18 THINGS YOU SHOULD KNOW BEFORE BUYING A HOUSE IN THAILAND

 15. WHAT TYPE OF BUILDING BLOCKS WERE USED?

 The most prevalent building material on construction sites is concrete block.
 Wall thickness should be at around 18 cm thick, and you should not be able to visibly see the pillars throughout the house.
 Anything less than 18 cm will cause the house to retain more heat on a sunny day (and these are frequent in Thailand).
 Many modern builders today are starting to favor a product called Superblock, which is easy to work with since it’s lightweight and has good thermal insulation, though the cost of this product is significantly more than traditional concrete blocks.

 Another popular building method employed in Thailand is the use of a double, small red clay brick wall with a built-in air gap (sandwiched in between a double wall system).
 The idea is to create an air space between the two walls, in order to stop the heat transfer through to the interior of the house.
 Many people believe that the insulation quality of Superblock outweighs the very minimal strength benefit of traditional concrete block.
 Additionally, the double wall construction method works well enough, but the quality of the building materials (small red clay bricks) used to make this type of wall is generally lower quality than Superblock or traditional concrete.
-Superblock has the best thermal insulation, and the holding strength is comparable to that of traditional concrete block, which therefore, would make this the preferable building material.
+Superblock has the best thermal insulation, and the holding strength is comparable (though slightly less strong compared to traditional concrete blocks) to that of traditional concrete block, which therefore, would make this the preferable building material.
 And here are some other miscellaneous, but nevertheless, important questions and factors to ask and take note of when looking for a home:

 16. LAND PLOTS, THE ENVIRONMENT, & LOCATION RELATIVE TO YOUR PERSONAL INTERESTS